simonsobs/map_based_simulations/mbs-s0016-20241111/README.md

 ## Known issues

 * [Spikes in Synchrotron at high ell](https://github.com/CMB-S4/s4mapbasedsims/issues/29) if Galaxy is not masked.
 This should not affect much analysis, the galactic plane is always masked.
+* 30GHz and 40GHz channels have no CIB emission, i.e. the maps are zero everywhere, see https://github.com/simonsobs/map_based_simulations/issues/55, this problem has been fixed upstream in PySM but have not rerun these simulations.
+Please open issue if you think we should execute again.

 ## Feedback